marriagav/google-homepage/README.md

-- This is my first wev development project.
+- This is my first web development project.
 - It is a replica of the google homepage and its built using html and CSS.
 - Live preview: https://marriagav.github.io/google-homepage